linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 01.08.2023 (announcement LaaS)
+- 🌐 Check out the sneak peek of our exciting project LaaS! 🚀🔥 Our initial landing page is now live at https://laas.linkspreed.com. 😍🎉 Have you visited it?
+Share your thoughts! 🤔💭 Don't forget to stay tuned for more updates! 💪 #LaaS #ComingSoon #GetReady

+### 01.08.2023 (announcement LaaS)
 - 🎉 Check out the fresh look of LaaS (Linkspreed as a Service)! 🖼️🔗 Our brand new logo and icon have arrived.
 What do you think of the striking design? 😍❓ #LaaS #branding #newlook
 - https://github.com/linkspreed/General_Linkspreed/assets/102324985/566ed413-1e2f-4285-9a8f-248fd2a24e2b
 - https://github.com/linkspreed/General_Linkspreed/assets/102324985/9b21533b-45fc-4bbe-aa48-5fde64b5bf71